Cvmcosta/ltijs/docs/provider.md

 #### Cookie configuration:

-Ltijs sets session cookies throughout the LTI validation process, how these cookies are set can be configured through the `cookies` field of the **options** parameter:
+Ltijs sets session cookies throughout the LTI® validation process, how these cookies are set can be configured through the `cookies` field of the **options** parameter:

 - **secure** - Determines if the cookie can only be sent through **https**. **Default: false**.